ablwr/ablwr.github.io/_posts/2024-02-16-researching-file-formats-25-nullsoft-streaming-video.md

 "Support for more codecs will be added soon." -- [Nullsoft, 2004](https://web.archive.org/web/20040715015529/http://www.nullsoft.com/nsv/)

 Last week was an audio codec, this week is an audio/video container.
-(See [my training site](https://training.ashleyblewer.com/) for nuances there,if needed!)
+(See [my training site](https://training.ashleyblewer.com/) for nuances there, if needed!)

 And it's a container for streaming media!